 Indian Harbour Beach is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 9,019 people and two constituent neighborhoods, Indian Harbour Beach is the 223rd largest community in Florida.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Indian Harbour Beach is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Indian Harbour Beach is a city of professionals, managers, and service providers.
 There are especially a lot of people living in Indian Harbour Beach who work in management occupations (13.26%), healthcare (9.98%), and office and administrative support (7.60%).

 Also of interest is that Indian Harbour Beach has more people living here who work in computers and math than 95% of the places in the US.

 Indian Harbour Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in Indian Harbour Beach is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and German/Yiddish.